microsoft/azure-health-data-services-workshop/Challenge-03/Readme.md

 ![Blob Containers](./media/portal-browser-container.png)

 3. Using the `good_bundles.zip` file downloaded in Step 1:
-    + Determine which container this file should be uploaded to and proceed with the upload.
+    + Determine which container this .zip file should be uploaded to and proceed with the upload.

 4. Using the `bad_bundles.zip` file downloaded in Step 1:
-    + Try uploading the file to the same container where you uploaded the `good_bundles.zip`.
+    + Try uploading the .zip file to the same container where you uploaded `good_bundles.zip`.
 What happens as a result?
     + Unzip the `bad_bundles.zip` and use a text editor to open the JSON file contained within.
 Look for the key piece of information that is preventing this bundle from being ingested.

 > Refer to the Troubleshooting section below or the FHIR-Bulk Loader [testing](https://github.com/microsoft/fhir-loader/blob/main/docs/testing.md) documentation for information on common issues in bulk FHIR data ingestion.